-The United States Government (USG), represented by the U.S. Agency for International Development's (USAID) Office of Food for Peace (FFP), is seeking offers from qualified U.S. citizens to provide personal services as a Risk Reduction Advisor under a United States Personal Services Contract (USPSC), as described in the attached solicitation.
+The United States Government (USG), represented by the U.S. Agency for International Development's (USAID) Office of Food for Peace (FFP), is seeking offers from qualified U.S. citizens to provide personal services as a Senior Regional Food for Peace Officer under a United States Personal Services Contract (USPSC), as described in the attached solicitation.